 Calculating Financial Ratios

 Financial ratios are calculated from one or more pieces of information from a company’s financial statements.
 For example, the “gross margin” is the gross profit from operations divided by the total sales or revenues of a company, expressed in percentage terms.
-In isolation, a financial ratio is a useless piece of information.
-In context, however, a financial ratio can give a financial analyst an excellent picture of a company’s situation and the trends that are developing within and around it.

 - Leverage Ratios show the extent to which debt is used in a company’s capital structure.